 When I was given the opportunity to to try out Starbucks Bistro Boxes, it couldn’t have been better timing.
 School had just started, which meant stopping off for a healthy snack before karate classes.
 While we loved stopping at a local sandwich shop, we were up for something different.

 Note: this was originally written on August 29, 2011.
-The varieties of Bistro Boxes at Starbucks have changed.
-And depending on where you’re purchasing them, the Starbucks Bistro Box price may have changed as well.
+The varieties of Bistro Boxes at Starbucks have changed and are now called Protein Boxes.

 Why I was intrigued Starbucks Bistro Boxes

 I checked out the Starbucks website and looked over the eight different choices of Starbucks Boxes.
 It looked like there was something for everyone, whether you were on a low carb or vegetarian.
 I especially liked Starbucks Protein Bistro Box.

 I was disappointed that there wasn’t a gluten free Starbucks Bistro Box and that many of the boxes contained nuts.
 (My daughter Lucie is allergic to peanuts and tree nuts.)
 But it looked like there was enough variety to appeal to both my kids and myself.

 I also liked the ingredients – things like fruit and vegetables, whole grain breads, cage free eggs, and even dark chocolate.
 Check out the Starbucks bistro box nutrition: most featured a good amount of protein and fiber.
 However, all were high in carbs and many were very high in fat.

 |Chicken & Hummus Bistro Box||270||8||29||6||16|